jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 (2) Every person commits an offence against this Act, and is liable on conviction to the following fines, who does not provide the information or document required under section 29G:
   (a) a fine not exceeding $200,000; and
   (b) a further fine not exceeding $10,000 for every day or part of a day during which the offence is continued.
-(3) Every person commits an offence against this Act, and is liable for the following, who provides a false declaration in relation to milk solids collection data contrary to Schedule 5B:
+(3) Every person commits an offence against this Act, and is liable on conviction for the following, who provides a false declaration in relation to the information or documents required under Schedule 5B:
   (a) a declaration by a court of competent jurisdiction that the person is not eligible for further allocations of export licences for a period determined by the court; and
-  (b) a fine not exceeding $200,000 or a term of imprisonment not exceeding 3 months, or both.
+  (b) a fine not exceeding $200,000.

 ### 32 Strict liability
 (1) In any proceedings for an offence under section 31, it is not necessary for the prosecution to prove that the defendant intended to commit the offence.